 A Federal Direct Loan is an education loan provided by the U.S. Department of Education.
 There are two types of Federal Direct Loans for graduate students: Federal Direct Stafford Loans and Federal Direct Grad Plus Loans.

-Federal loan borrowers must meet citizenship and all federal aid eligibility requirements, be enrolled in an eligible program on at least a half-time basis (18 or more units) and must be enrolled in at least one class in the first mini of every semester covered by that loan.
+Federal loan borrowers must meet citizenship and all federal aid eligibility requirements, be enrolled in an eligible program on at least a half-time basis (18 or more units).
 There is no credit check performed for Stafford Loan borrowers; however, Grad Plus borrowers are subject to a credit check during the loan application process.
 Students who do not meet credit requirements for the Grad Plus loan may apply with a credit-worthy cosigner.

 Federal loans disburse in equal amounts, one for each semester covered by the loan.
 When loan disbursements are in excess of semester student account charges, the student receives a student account refund to use to cover other education-related costs.

 Students have the right to cancel all or a portion of their federal loans by contacting the school in writing or via email to email@example.com within 14 days of the start of the enrollment period or 14 days after disbursement to the student account, whichever is later.
 Students may view loan disbursements made to their student accounts via Student Information Online.